Veninyt/Eclipse-Client/README.md

 ## Overview

-Eclipse-Client is a userscript designed to enhance the Miniblox experience.
+Eclipse Client is a userscript designed to enhance the Miniblox experience.
 It's not a hack client, instead it adds convenient features for players.
 This project is a userscript, which means it runs directly within your web browser and interacts with the Miniblox website.

 ## Quick Start

 ### Prerequisites

-- A web browser (Chrome, Firefox, etc.) supporting userscripts.
+- A web browser (Mozilla Firefox, Google Chrome, Microsoft Edge, etc.) supporting userscripts.
 - A userscript manager (e.g., Violentmonkey, Tampermonkey).

 ### Installation